Clean-in-place: Biomanufacturing Equipment

 Critical parameters must be met and remain within the specification for the duration of the cycle.
 If the specification is not reached or maintained, cleaning will not be ensured and will have to be repeated.
 Critical parameters include temperature, flow rate/supply pressure, chemical concentration, chemical contact time, and final rinse conductivity (which shows that all cleaning chemicals have been removed).

+Validation and Verification of CIP

+Riboflavin testing is a commonly used method in clean-in-place (CIP) validation to verify the effectiveness of cleaning procedures in tanks, piping, and process equipment.
+The test involves applying a riboflavin solution to surfaces before a cleaning cycle.
+Since riboflavin is highly fluorescent under UV light, UV lamps can be used after the cleaning process to check for any residual traces, indicating areas that were not adequately cleaned.

+This method is widely used in industries such as: